privacytools/privacytools.io/pages/privacy.md

 ### We collect data about visits to our websites.

-When you visit a {{ site.name }} website or service, regardless of whether you have an account or not, the website may use cookies, server logs, and other methods to collect the following data:
+When you visit a PrivacyTools website or service, regardless of whether you have an account or not, the website may use cookies, server logs, and other methods to collect the following data:

 * What pages you visit,
 * What actions you take on our website,